Centering Race & Gender in the Contemporary Study of Religion: A Roundtable

 Pamela Ayo Yetunde

-Assistant Professor of Pastoral and Spiritual Care and Counseling at United Theological Seminary of the Twin Cities
+Assistant Professor of Pastoral Care and Counseling at United Theological Seminary of the Twin Cities

 Bio: Pamela Ayo Yetunde, J.D., Th.D., is a pastoral counselor, the co-founder of Center of the Heart (www.centeroftheheart.org), and founder of Audre: Spiritual Care for Women with Cancer.
 She is the author of Black and Buddhist: What Buddhism Can Teach Us About Race, Resilience, Transformation and Freedom (Shambhala, 2020), Buddhist-Christian Dialogue, U.S. Law, and Womanist Theology for Transgender Spiritual Care (Palgrave Macmillan, 2020) and Object Relations, Buddhism, and Relationality in Womanist Practical Theology (Palgrave Macmillan, 2018).